gaussic/keras-en-backup/sources/models/sequential.md

     will then be the *weighted sum* of all individual losses, weighted by the `loss_weights` coefficients.
     If a list, it is expected to have a 1:1 mapping to the model's outputs.
-If a tensor, it is expected to map output names (strings) to scalar coefficients.
+If a dict, it is expected to map output names (strings) to scalar coefficients.
 - __sample_weight_mode__: If you need to do timestep-wise sample weighting (2D weights), set this to `"temporal"`.